TheCandidStartup/TheCandidStartup.github.io/_drafts/multi-tenant-rules.md

 As ever, it's different in a large company.
 In my early days working on cloud applications, the engineering and product management teams had no clue what our costs were.
 The AWS bill for the entire company was handled by the mysteries of the finance department.
 Even if we had visibility of the number, there was no way to work out what the costs of our product were.
 It took many years before the company worked out how to use multiple AWS accounts and cost allocation tags to give each team insight into their costs.

 Without insight into costs, engineering teams will choose the easiest implementation, product management will ask for the most complete feature set and UX will drive for the most delightful user experience.
-All without knowing whether the value the user is willing to pay for will cover the costs.
+All without knowing whether the value the user is willing to pay for, will cover the costs.

 {% capture note %}
 * Engineering and Product teams SHOULD have visibility of their costs